 Hallmark Actors Who Sadly Died

 If it's hope-giving and heartwarming, it's Hallmark.
-For years, the beloved channel, with its consistent offering of feel-good productions, has enriched the portfolio of actors with already prolific careers in film and television.
+For years, the beloved channel has enriched the portfolio of actors with already prolific careers in film and television.
 For instance, acting greats like Cindy Williams and Peter Falk sought to widen the scope of their presence in the industry by taking projects with Hallmark long after they had crossed the ultimate artistic checkpoint of Oscar nominations.
 As Hallmark hotshot Michael Rady told The New Yorker, "Hallmark finds you — you don't find them."
-Considering the cable network's genesis links it back to greeting cards, it's safe to presume that Hallmark follows a tried-and-tested formula of stories that appeal to the masses' emotions.
+Given that the cable network's genesis links it back to greeting cards, it's safe to presume that Hallmark follows a tried-and-tested formula of stories that appeal to the masses' emotions.

-Hallmark films, however, fulfill more than just imbuing their audiences with tender sentiments.
+Hallmark films, however, fulfill more than just the tender sentiments of their audiences.
 For actors like Anne Heche, these films were integral to her sustenance when the rest of the entertainment industry supposedly snubbed her.
 "Were they the best movies?
-Not all of them," she admitted, not without adding that the channel kept her afloat with opportunities to do what she loved (via The Daily Mail).
+Not all of them," she admitted, not without adding that the channel kept her afloat with opportunities to do what she loved (via Daily Mail).
 Time has passed since the death of Heche and other notables who graced Hallmark — and yet, their spirit still sparkles through the roles that fans continue to love.

 Michael Kopsa